RFlanagan82/Google-Books-Search/README.md

 Feel free to review and edit your own copy in VScode after install.

-This is a full stack MERN app.
 All files and components are included.

 Application is deployed on Heroku.
+[Reference the link above]

 ## Resources
 * Heroku
 * MongoDB Atlas
 * Express